 5 Best Practices in Cloud-native Application Development

-Since the pioneering success of cloud-native architecture by streaming giant, Netflix, the cloud-native development approach has been adopted by many technology companies and application developers to build efficient cloud applications.
+Since the pioneering success of cloud-native architecture by streaming giant, Netflix, many technology companies and application developers have adopted the cloud-native development approach to build efficient cloud applications.
 Promising a rapid release cycle and workload management, cloud-native apps are powering digital transformation by allowing the change from being a “business support” to being the “business itself.”

 Cloud-Native Development – Key Principles